citizenweb3/manuscripts/content/cyber-bostrom-cyberlinks.md

 ## How to create a cyberlinks ##

 Before we can create a cyberlink, we need resources to interact with the Bostrom blockchain (aka superintelligence).
-These resourses can be obtained in the proccess of investimint.
+These resourses can be obtained in the proccess of investiminting.

 For each staked **BOOT** a **HYDROGEN(H)** is minted (at a 1 to 1 ratio) free of charge.
 With this **HYDROGEN** we can investmint for a limited period (1 to 520 days) to produce **VOLT** and **AMPERE** tokens (both are needed to create cyberlinks).
 In essence, the longer a user/neuron locks their H for, the more assurance in the network they show, and the more V or A they can produce.
 With time, the production of V and A becomes more and more difficult.